MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

 1. Return to your Visual Studio Code project.

+1. Open the **appsettings.json** file and update the values with your Azure OpenAI Services model id, endpoint, and API key.

+    ```json
+    {
+        "modelId": "gpt-35-turbo-16k",
+        "endpoint": "",
+        "apiKey": ""
+    }
+    ```

 1. Open the Terminal by selecting **Terminal** > **New Terminal**.

 1. In the Terminal, run the following command to install the Semantic Kernel SDK:

-    `dotnet add package Microsoft.SemanticKernel --version 1.2.0`
+    `dotnet add package Microsoft.SemanticKernel --version 1.30.0`

+1. 1.
+Add the following `using` directives to the **Program.cs** file:

+    ```c#
+    using Microsoft.SemanticKernel;
+    using Microsoft.SemanticKernel.ChatCompletion;
+    using Microsoft.SemanticKernel.Connectors.OpenAI;
+    ```

 1. To create the kernel, add the following code to your **Program.cs** file:

     ```c#
-    using Microsoft.SemanticKernel;
+    // Create a kernel builder with Azure OpenAI chat completion
     var builder = Kernel.CreateBuilder();
-    builder.AddAzureOpenAIChatCompletion(
-        "your-deployment-name",
-        "your-endpoint",
-        "your-api-key",
-        "deployment-model");
+    builder.AddAzureOpenAIChatCompletion(modelId, endpoint, apiKey);

+    // Build the kernel
     var kernel = builder.Build();
     ```

-    Be sure to replace the placeholders with the values from your Azure resource.

 1. To verify that your kernel and endpoint is working, enter the following code:

     ```c#
-    var result = await kernel.InvokePromptAsync(
-        "Who are the top 5 most famous musicians in the world?");
+    var result = await kernel.InvokePromptAsync("Who are the top 5 most famous musicians in the world?");
     Console.WriteLine(result);
     ```

+1. Right-click the **Starter** folder and select **Open in Integrated Terminal**.

-1. Enter `dotnet run` to run the code and check that you see a response from the Azure Open AI model containing the top 5 most famous musicians in the world.
+1. Enter `dotnet run` in the terminal to run the code.

+    Verify that you see a response from the Azure Open AI model containing the top 5 most famous musicians in the world.

     The response comes from the Azure Open AI model you passed to the kernel.
 The Semantic Kernel SDK is able to connect to the large language model (LLM) and run the prompt.
 Notice how quickly you were able to receive responses from the LLM.
 The Semantic Kernel SDK makes building smart applications easy and efficient.